aces/Loris-MRI/docs/02-Install.md

 2. **DICOM Archive**

-This LORIS module provides a front-end display of the details of the archived DICOMs from the database `tarchive_*` tables.
+This LORIS module provides a front-end display with the details of the archived DICOM study from the database `tarchive_*` tables.
 The only setting that impacts the display of this module are the regex settings in the `Configuration` module under the section `Imaging Modules`.
 These settings determine whether the Patient Name/Patient ID header values are displayed in full, or show up as **INVALID-HIDDEN**.